Adversarial Patterns: Building Robust Android Malware Classifiers: Evasion attacks and defenses: Foundation

-Instead of retraining a model with adversarial samples with adversarial training, Huang et al. \cite{huang2015learning} formulate a single min-max problem for building a robust model.
-The goal of the optimization is to maximize misclassification and produce perturbed samples while minimizing the overall misclassification.

-where, the parameter $c$ controls the perturbation magnitude.
-This objective function trains the network for the worst examples.
-Ross et al. \cite{ross2018improving} formulate that networks equipped with input gradient regularization are more robust to adversarial attacks than unregularized networks.
-Drucker and Le Cun proposed input gradient regularization as double backpropagation \cite{drucker1992improving}.
-Double backpropagation aims to improve neural network training by minimizing the rate of change of output with respect to the input.
-Using this definition, they propose the following objective function:
+\textbf{Input regularization:} Ross et al. \cite{ross2018improving} formulate that networks equipped with input gradient regularization are more robust to adversarial attacks than unregularized networks.
+Using this formulation, they propose the following objective function:

 This regularization ensures that the output prediction does not change drastically on a slight input modification.